Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 	You could easily test other kinds of data (feel free to experiment!), but be assured that any sort of data you try has a associated class, whether one that is built into Python or one you have written yourself.

-1. Most classes have methods associated with them.
+1. All classes have methods associated with them.
 Type the following code into the next cell and click **Run** to execute it:

 	```python
 	print(dir(1))
 	```

 	The `dir()` function provides a list of an object's methods.
 You sometimes hear methods referred to as *functions* when working with Python.
-The two terms are synonymous, but you avoid confusion when talking with other people if you simply call them methods.
+The two terms are synonymous, but you can avoid confusion when talking with other people if you simply call them methods.

 	![Listing an object's methods](media/run-cell-2.png)

 	_Listing an object's methods_

 	All the entries you see, such as `to_bytes`, are methods.
 A method represents an action that you can perform on an object.
 For example, `to_bytes()` outputs the object value in byte format, which is just a special way of looking at the data.
-Don't worry about this particular method for now.
-Even though these methods exist for any value, let's try them out with a variable.

 1. Notice the `__str__` method in the list.
 This method turns a value into a `str` (string) type.
 An object's type is simply the class it was created from.
 So the type of 1 is `int`.